kaikue/Walky/README.md

 ## TODO

 ### Movement
+- Feet
+	- target rotation based on nearest floor normal
 - Head
 	- stay up in the air
 	- stay right side up/upside down (no spinning)
 - Legs
 	- curve (based on bezier with head sides?)
-- Feet
-	- target rotation based on nearest floor normal
+	- slider joints so feet can get close to head?

 ### Levels
 - Tilemap